premkpavuluri/daily-checklist/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/pages/api-reference/create-next-app).
+# Daily Checklist - Eisenhower Matrix App

+A modern, responsive web application for managing tasks using the Eisenhower Matrix method.
+Built with Next.js, TypeScript, and React.

 ## Features

 - **Eisenhower Matrix**: Organize tasks by importance and urgency
-- **Timezone Support**: Automatic timezone detection with fallback to Indian timezone (Asia/Kolkata)
-- **Date Formatting**: Localized date display with "Today", "Tomorrow", and relative dates
+- **Tag System**: Categorize tasks with custom tags
+- **Search & Filter**: Find tasks quickly with text search and tag filtering
-- **Task Management**: Create, edit, delete, and track task completion
+- **Task Management**: Create, edit, delete, and track task progress
+- **Responsive Design**: Works on desktop and mobile devices
-- **Persistent Storage**: Tasks are saved locally in the browser
+- **Local Storage**: Data persists in your browser

-## Timezone Handling

-The app automatically detects the user's browser timezone and formats all dates accordingly.
-If the browser timezone cannot be detected, it defaults to Indian timezone (Asia/Kolkata).
-All date operations are timezone-aware:

-- Task deadlines are displayed in the user's local timezone
-- Completion dates are formatted with timezone consideration
-- Date inputs are properly converted between local timezone and UTC for storage

 ## Getting Started